So you’ve never done West Coast Swing before? Well here’s a little primer to help you get started.

 Learning to dance

 Learning any new skill requires three things: a commitment to getting better, proper instruction, and regular, focused practice.
 (As we like to say, you won’t get better at something by not doing it!)
 The WCS Fundamentals class is designed to accelerate your progress, using methods and approaches to get you better faster.
-The class is also structured as a monthly series, allowing you time to absorb the material before giving you more.
+The class is also structured as a three-month program, allowing you time to absorb the material before giving you more.
 We encourage people to take it at least twice (some have taken it multiple times!) because each time you take it you’ll absorb more information and get more comfortable with the material.
 We invite you to stick around for the dance to practice what you learn in class – and to learn more about the dance by watching.
 You should dance with as many people as you can, as this will greatly improve your lead and follow skills and ensure you can execute the material with any partner.
 While social dancing is the best way to practice a partner dance, you will also learn exercises in class that you can practice on your own.
 For the fastest learning, you should practice often – at least every other day, if not every day!

 What to wear